DanielLobo2025/LexicalAnalyzer/README.md

 # LexicalAnalyzer
 I built a lexical analyzer for a small programming language called Simple Perl-Like (SPL) using C++.
 Here are the definitons of the SPL language, they are given in EBNF notation.

+Take a look at the README file to see a readable version of the definitions

 Prog ::= StmtList
 StmtList ::= Stmt ;{ Stmt; }
 Stmt ::= AssignStme | WriteLnStmt | IfStmt